 One hundred ninety five patients were enrolled with a median age and PSA of 69 years and 5.6 ng/ml respectively.
 Median BMI was 27.6 kg/m(2) with 64 patients (33%) being classified as obese (BMI ≥ 30 kg/m(2) ).
 Eighty-six patients (44%) had MS. Eighty-three patients (43%) had cancer on biopsy; 37 (45%) with MS and 46 (55%) without (P = 0.48).
 PSA was independently associated with higher risk of cancer (OR 1.12/1 U PSA, P = 0.01).
 Out of 83 patients with prostate cancer, 42 (51%) had Gleason score 6 (12 (28.5%) presented a MS) and 41 (49%) a Gleason score ≥7 (25 (61%) presented a MS).
 The presence of MS was not associated with an increased risk prostate cancer (OR: 0.97, P = 0.94) but with an increased risk of Gleason ≥7 (OR: 3.82; P = 0.013).

-In our single center study and less aggressively screened cohort, obesity is associated with an increased risk of a high-grade Gleason score when prostate cancer is diagnosed on biopsy.
+In our single center study, MS is associated with an increased risk of high grade Gleason score when prostate cancer is diagnosed on biopsy.
 However, these results should be confirmed in a larger multicenter study.

-De Nunzio C, Freedland SJ, Miano L, Finazzi Agrò E, Bañez L, Tubaro A. Are you the author?
+De Nunzio C, Freedland SJ, Miano R, Trucchi A, Cantiani A, Carluccini A, Tubaro A. Are you the author?